AHartTN/Hartonomous-Sandbox/SQL_AUDIT_PART19.md

 **Hypothesis:**
 - ProvenanceStream is likely a hierarchyid wrapper or custom CLR type
 - Used for encoding provenance chains compactly
-- May be serialized/deserialized from OperationProvenance.ProvenanceData
+- will be serialized/deserialized from OperationProvenance.ProvenanceData

 **Action Required:**
 1. Search for ProvenanceStream CLR assembly definition